 His first thought was finding some way to help cancer patients.
-His aspiration led him to the Patient and Family Services division at the Cancer Therapy and Research Center.
+His aspiration led him to the Patient and Family Services division at the UT Health San Antonio MD Anderson Cancer Center.

 After an initial interview, an opportunity was identified for a volunteer to assist the Medical Oncology Clinic.

 John readily accepted the challenge, bringing his knowledge gained in the Army, business and teaching to the assignment.

-John works twice a week at the CTRC, making sure the treatment centers have adequate supplies of critical equipment, such as IV tubing, medi-port kits, and syringes.
+John works twice a week at the Cancer Center, making sure the treatment centers have adequate supplies of critical equipment, such as IV tubing, medi-port kits, and syringes.